Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_framework/intro.md

 ---
-uid: Guides.IntCommands.Intro
+uid: Guides.IntFw.Intro
-title: Introduction to the Interaction Command Service
+title: Introduction to the Interaction Service
 ---

 # Getting Started

-Interaction Service provides an attribute based framework for creating Discord Interaction handlers.
+The Interaction Service provides an attribute based framework for creating Discord Interaction handlers.

 To start using the Interaction Service, you need to create a service instance.
 Optionally you can provide the [InteractionService] constructor with a